 A Step Back in Time

 David Rivera -- Doc Rivera as he’s called -- is the Showmen’s Museum executive director.
-He’s 70 now, and for more than 50 years ran Metrolina Rides & Shows out of Charlotte, N.C.
+For more than 60 years, Doc ran Metrolina Rides & Shows out of Charlotte, N.C.
 Doc Rivera knows his carnival lore and is willing to answer any questions visitors may have.

 “The history of traveling shows can’t be separated from the history of America,” Doc Rivera said.
 Indeed the traveling carnival, which was born at the 1893 World’s Fair in Chicago, traces both the country’s technological and societal changes.
 An exhibit on that watershed fair starts a visit to the museum.